Mothers Against Drunk Driving: History

 In the early 1980s, the group attracted the attention of the United States Congress.
 Senator Frank Lautenberg (D-NJ) did not like the fact that youth in New Jersey could easily travel to New York to purchase alcoholic beverages, circumventing New Jersey's law restricting consumption to those 21 years old and older.

 M.A.D.D.: Mothers Against Drunk Drivers, a film about the formation of the organization, was released in 1983.

 In 1990, MADD Canada was founded with Toronto activist John Bates as chair.

 MADD's national president was Millie I. Webb in 2002.
 Chuck Hurley became MADD CEO in 2005.
 He retired in June 2010 and was replaced by Kimberly Earle, who had been CEO of Susan G. Komen for the Cure since 2007.
 Earle left to become the president of a new foundation of Sanford Health in January 2012, the Edith Sanford Breast Cancer Foundation.
 Debbie Weir replaced her as MADD's CEO.

 Funding

-According to Obama-Coburn Federal Funding Accountability Transparency Act of 2006, MADD received $56,814 in funds from the federal government in fiscal year 2000, and a total of $9,593,455 between fiscal years 2001 and 2006.
+According to the Obama-Coburn Federal Funding Accountability Transparency Act of 2006, MADD received $56,814 in funds from the federal government in fiscal year 2000, and a total of $9,593,455 between fiscal years 2001 and 2006.

 In 2005, USA Today reported that the American Institute of Philanthropy was reducing MADD from a "C" to a "D" in its ratings.
 The Institute noted that MADD categorizes much of its fundraising expenses as "educational expenses", and that up to 58% of its revenue was expended on what the Institute considered fundraising and management.

 Charity Navigator rated MADD at 63.53 out of 100 on its financial rating scale and 96.00 out of 100 on its accountability and transparency scale for its 2013 fiscal year.
 MADD reported that it spent 24.4% of its total expenses on fundraising that year.